nicolelun/my-portfolio/_art-portfolio/window/window.md

 <!-- The real and the fake comingle in this site-specific video installation.
 Originally inspired by the book _A Hologram for the King_, it explores the relationship between allure and illusion&mdash;promise and fantasy. -->
 A failed escape in search of the real.

-Inspired by the book _A Hologram for the King_.
-Made as an art installation.
+This video is a site-specific art installation inspired by the book _A Hologram for the King_.